Exploration Systems Design (Systems Engineering), PhD

 Degree Awarded: Exploration Systems Design (Systems Engineering), PhD

 The exploration systems design PhD program offers an advanced systems approach for developing scientific exploration technologies in a range of demanding environments on Earth and in space.

 This transdisciplinary degree program provides a unique platform for training systems engineers who are interested in developing technologies for exploration science.
 This collaborative program between the School of Earth and Space Exploration and the Ira A. Fulton Schools of Engineering allows students to specialize in topics related to planetary exploration, astronomical instrumentation, robotics, sensors and sensor networks.

 The curriculum integrates the School of Earth and Space Exploration's science, instrumentation and systems engineering core courses with related coursework from the Ira A. Fulton Schools of Engineering.
-Students must select a concentration in instrumentation, systems engineering, or sensor networks.
 The systems engineering concentration prepares students in the design, planning, creation and operation of complex exploration systems, including spaceflight and missions and large, multidisciplinary experiments.

 At a Glance: program details

 - Location: Tempe campus